amitdev/rust-fp/README.md

-Slides for the talk given at YOW!
-LambdaJam 2019.
+Slides for the talk I gave at [YOW!
+LambdaJam 2019](https://lambdajam.yowconference.com.au/program/).